|#90933 App Press|

 Nose first bullet sizing is the most accurate, distortion free and because you are pushing on the base of the bullet, no special nose punches are required.
 On the App press, bullets are sized as rapidly as you can operate the press lever.

 The sized bullets drop into an attached wide mouth container.
 This is the perfect tool for the now popular powder coated bullets.

-The new App press, product 90933, is just $110.
-Includes the case and bullet inserter, risers, 4 feed tubes that work with most bullet and case diameters, and tube supports.
+The new App press, product includes the case and bullet inserter, risers, 4 feed tubes that work with most bullet and case diameters, and tube supports.
 As an introductory offer, we are even including the three most popular X-press shell holders (2, 4 and 19) that work on over 60 different cartridges.